Tuesday, February 24, 2026

 💡 Tip

-Do the test in a dark room with the screen brightness turned up to maximum.
-This makes it easier to see the problematic pixels!
+It is best to do the inspection in a dark room with the brightness turned up to maximum.
+This makes it easier to identify any defective areas.

 🔧 How to Check for Flickering